bpark04/About-Our-Community/README.md

 - Join
 - Aggregation with Group By
 - Aggregation with Having
-- Nested Aggregation with Group By
+- Nested Aggregation with Group By and Having
 - Division